GT2Vec: Large Language Models as Multi-Modal Encoders for Text and Graph-Structured Data: Introduction

 In this paper, we present \ourmethod, a simple yet effective framework to learn joint embeddings of text and graph data, leveraging the advanced capabilities of LLMs to address the limitations of previous approaches.
 Our method seamlessly integrates graph and text embeddings within the LLM framework, enhancing their alignment and interaction.
 Specifically, we transform graph embeddings into the same space as text embeddings using a multi-layer perceptron (MLP) adapter, enabling the LLM to process both modalities together.
 Additionally, we propose a contrastive learning strategy to better align the graph and text spaces, ensuring that the model learns richer representations of the combined data.
 Our extensive empirical analysis across a variety of NLP tasks highlights the key advantage of \ourmethod: the ability to leverage LLMs' strong language understanding and reasoning capabilities to process multimodal data, thus providing a more holistic and nuanced representation of both graph-structured and textual information.
 This integration leads to significant improvements in various NLP tasks, demonstrating the potential of \ourmethod to push the boundaries of joint text and graph-embedding techniques.

-Our contributions are summarized as follows: \begin{itemize} \item \textbf{Integration of LLMs for Joint Embeddings}: We propose \ourmethod, a simple yet effective framework that leverages the strengths of LLMs to align and integrate graph and text embeddings. \ourmethod effectively captures the rich contextual information of both modalities, enabling more robust joint representations. \item \textbf{Contrastive Learning for Graph-Text Alignment}: We introduce a contrastive learning mechanism to explicitly align graph and text embeddings, enabling the model to better integrate the two modalities.
-This alignment enhances the quality of joint representations, leading to improved performance in downstream tasks. \item \textbf{Extensive Empirical Validation}: We conduct extensive experiments on six datasets spanning three different tasks: knowledge graph (KG)-contextualized QA, graph-text pair classification, and retrieval tasks.
-Especially on the KG-contextualized QA tasks, we found that our \ourmethod achieved an absolute accuracy improvement of 6.89\% on CommonsenseQA, 9.46\% on OpenBookQA, and 11.4\% on MedQA.
-In graph-text pair classification and retrieval tasks, \ourmethod also achieves superior performance by effectively integrating and aligning graph and text embeddings. \end{itemize}
+Our contributions are summarized as follows: \begin{itemize} \item \textbf{Integration of LLMs for Joint Embeddings}: We propose \ourmethod framework that leverages the strengths of LLMs to align and integrate graph and text embeddings. \ourmethod effectively captures the rich contextual information of both modalities, enabling more robust joint representations. \item \textbf{Contrastive Learning for Graph-Text Alignment}: We introduce a contrastive learning mechanism to explicitly align graph and text embeddings, enabling the model to better integrate the two modalities.

+\item \textbf{Extensive Empirical Validation}: We conduct extensive experiments on six datasets spanning three different tasks: knowledge graph (KG)-contextualized QA, graph-text pair classification, and retrieval tasks. \ourmethod achieves superior performance on all the three tasks, demonstrating its ability to effectively integrate graph and text data for enhanced multi-modal representation learning. \end{itemize}